drinkbird/drinkbird.github.io/_posts/blog/2017-01-22-which-technology-to-pickup-next.md

 No modern software system is a result of a single technology, but rather of a mixture of different platforms, programming languages, frameworks, libraries, patterns and practices.

 Depending on the type and scale of a system, there are different goals to be achieved, and each case is in need of a tailored approach to planning, design, development and quality assurance.
-Consider the construction analogy: Would you use the same practices to buld a a hospital, a shopping mall, a dog house and a nuclear reactor?
+Consider the construction analogy: Would you use the same practices to build a a hospital, a shopping mall, a dog house and a nuclear reactor?

 ![Complexity]({{ site.baseurl }}/images/complexity.png)